New public media entity gives ministers Muldoon-era control: TVNZ

 Meanwhile TVNZ chief executive Simon Power warned that the new media entity would have far less independence from the Government than TVNZ and RNZ currently do - saying the last time ministers had so much control over media was during the Muldoon era, echoing a remark made by the Taxpayers' Union.

-Power warned that the autonomous Crown entity structure gave ministers too much control over the entity.

-This, combined with the fact that the Government was merging both its broadcasters into one, created perception issues.
+This, combined with the fact that the Government was merging its broadcasters into one, created perception issues, Power said.

 "I cannot understand why this entity would require a specific general power to the minister in respect of a media organisation, as one of the submitters said before us, the last time that power existed was in the 1970s under the [Robert] Muldoon government," Power said.